kiki101robo/Comparative_Analysis_PathPlanning-ENPM661-Final-Project/README.md

 # Comparative_Analysis_PathPlanning-ENPM661-Final-Project

-**“Quantitative Comparison of Various Path-Planning Algorithms Implemented For Non-Holonomic Robots.”**
 The study benchmarks seven planners (A*, Weighted A*, PRM + Dijkstra, PRM + Weighted A*, RRT, RRT + A*, RRT*) on 2-D obstacle maps while respecting differential-drive kinematics.
 This section explains **how the repository mirrors – and extends – the methodology in the paper and summarises the final insights.**

 ## Features